Brussel Sprout Casserole

 Instructions

-• Lightly grease a baking dish and preheat oven to 400 degrees F.
+• Lightly grease a baking dish and preheat the oven to 400 degrees Fahrenheit (204 degrees Celsius).

 • Bring a large pot of lightly salted water to a boil.
 Add the Brussels sprouts and cook uncovered until tender, about 8 minutes.
 Drain, then immediately immerse in ice water for several minutes to stop the cooking process.
 Once the Brussels sprouts are cold, drain well, and cut in halves or quarters, depending on size.
 Set aside.

-• Place the bacon in a large skillet, and cook over medium-high heat for about 5 minutes, turning occasionally, until limp and lightly browned.
+• Place the bacon in a large skillet and cook over medium-high heat for about 5 minutes, turning occasionally, until limp and lightly browned.
 Reduce heat and stir in the Brussels sprouts.
-Season with salt and pepper then toss for about 1 minute to evenly distribute the seasonings.
-Place bacon and Brussels sprouts in the prepared baking dish.
+Season with salt and pepper, then toss for about 1 minute to evenly distribute the seasonings.
+Place the bacon and Brussels sprouts in the prepared baking dish.
 Pour cream evenly over the Brussels sprouts, then sprinkle breadcrumbs and Parmesan cheese on top.
-Place pieces of butter over the bread crumbs.
+Place pieces of butter over the breadcrumbs.

 Nutrition